zwindler/docker-xwiki/README.md

+OBSOLETE : don't use this project / image, there are official docker images provided by XWiki team

 ## Introduction

 The goal of this project is to provide a customized tomcat10 container for XWiki (KMDB) in Docker containers